Avoid Buying a Home With a Bad Layout Design

 This type of layout generally places the living room off to one side of the entrance, and it connects to no other room but the entrance.
 You see this feature more often in older homes that have been remodeled, where walls were moved.
 People don't want to feel disconnected from the rest of the home, especially if they use the living room for the purpose it was intended.

 However, in all fairness, living rooms are falling out favor with buyers as lifestyles move toward more casual living.
 In new home construction, the trend is moving away from building homes with living rooms and replacing those areas with great rooms or expanded family rooms.
-Obviously, if a home features none of the above characteristics, it is considered a house that was designed with the best layout.
+If a home features none of the above characteristics, it is considered a house that was designed with the best layout.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.